-Earthquakes: How They Work
+Earthquakes: How Do They Work?

-To locate a quake's epicenter—the place on the Earth's surface, directly above the hypocenter, where the quake starts—scientists need to look at the waves produced by the quake.
+To locate a quake’s epicenter—the place on the Earth’s surface, directly above the hypocenter, where the quake starts—scientists look at the waves produced by the quake.
 P waves travel faster, and shake the ground first; S waves come next.
 The closer you are to the epicenter of an earthquake, the closer together those two waves will hit.
 By measuring the time between waves on three seismographs, scientists can triangulate the location of the quake’s epicenter.

 The Challenges of Prediction

 Though scientists do create sophisticated models of earthquakes and study the history of quakes along fault lines, no one has enough of an understanding about the conditions—the rock materials, minerals, fluids, temperatures, and pressures—at the depths where quakes start and grow to be able to predict them.
-“We can create earthquakes under controlled conditions in a laboratory, or observe them close-up in a deep mine, but those are special situations that may not look very much like the complicated faults that exist at depth in the crust where large earthquakes occur,” says Michael Blanpied, associate coordinator of the USGS Earthquake Hazards Program.
+“We can create earthquakes under controlled conditions in a laboratory, or observe them close-up in a deep mine, but those are special situations that may not look very much like the complicated faults that exist at depth in the crust where large earthquakes occur,” Michael Blanpied, associate coordinator of the USGS Earthquake Hazards Program, told Mental Floss in 2012.
 “Our observations of earthquakes are always at a distance, viewed indirectly through the lens of seismic waves, surface faulting and ground deformation.
 To predict earthquakes, we would need to have a good understanding of how they occur, what happens just before and during the start of an earthquake, and whether there is something we can observe that tells us than an earthquake is imminent.
 So far, none of those things are known.”

 According to Blanpied, the current understanding is that quakes start—or nucleate—small, on an isolated section of the fault, and then grow quickly.
 “That nucleation can occur anywhere, and even when we have examples of repeated earthquakes, they may nucleate in different places,” he says.
-“If there is a process that occurs in the seconds— minutes, hours, months?—before an earthquake, that process may be very subtle and hard to observe through miles of solid rock, especially when we don’t even know where to look.”
+“If there is a process that occurs in the seconds—{or} minutes, hours, months?—before an earthquake, that process may be very subtle and hard to observe through miles of solid rock, especially when we don’t even know where to look.”

 Another challenge: Big and small quakes might not start differently.
 “If all earthquakes start small, and some just happen to grow big, then prediction may be a lost cause, because we’re not at all interested in predicting the thousands of tiny earthquakes that happen every day.”

-Prediction vs. Forecasting
+Earthquake Prediction vs. Forecasting

 Though pinpointing the exact time and size of an earthquake is currently impossible, scientists can estimate the probability of an earthquake occurring in a region or on a fault over a span of decades.
-“To do that, we need information about how fast the fault is sliding over the long term—typically a few millimeters to centimeters of slip per year—and how big the earthquakes are likely to be,” Blanpied says.
+“To do that, we need information about how fast the fault is sliding over the long term—typically a few millimeters to centimeters of slip per year—and how big the earthquakes are likely to be,” Blanpied said.
 “We calculate how much slip is used up in each earthquake, and thus how often earthquakes must occur, on average, to keep up with the long-term slip rate.”

 Knowing the date of the last earthquake helps improve forecasting, because scientists can estimate whether they’re early or late based on the repeat time of earthquakes on that particular fault.
 At the Hayward fault, east of San Francisco Bay, for example, large quakes happen every 140 to 150 years.
 The last quake on the fault was in 1868, so scientists think that fault could produce another earthquake at any time.
 “Note, however," Blanpied says, "that ‘any time’ could mean tomorrow or 20 years from now.”